Macular degeneration: Wet AMD

 The American Academy of Ophthalmology practice guidelines do not recommend laser coagulation therapy for macular degeneration, but state that it may be useful in people with new blood vessels in the choroid outside of the fovea who do not respond to drug treatment.
 There is strong evidence that laser coagulation will result in the disappearance of drusen but does not affect choroidal neovascularisation.
 A 2007 Cochrane review found that laser photocoagulation of new blood vessels in the choroid outside of the fovea is an effective and economical method, but that the benefits are limited for vessels next to or below the fovea.

 Photodynamic therapy has also been used to treat wet AMD.
 The drug verteporfin is administered intravenously; light of a certain wavelength is then applied to the abnormal blood vessels.
 This activates the verteporfin destroying the vessels.

 Cataract surgery could improve visual outcomes for people with AMD, though there have been concerns about surgery increasing the progression of AMD.
 A randomized controlled trial found that people who underwent immediate cataract surgery (within two weeks) had improved visual acuity and better quality of life outcomes than those who underwent delayed cataract surgery (6 months).

 Radiotherapy has been proposed as a treatment for wet AMD but the evidence to support the use of modern stereotactic radiotherapy combined with anti-VEGF is currently uncertain and is awaiting the results of ongoing studies.

-Nucleoside reverse transcription inhibitors like they are used in anti-HIV therapy were associated with a reduced risk of developing atrophic macular degeneration.
-This is because Alu elements undergo L1 (protein)-mediated reverse transcription in the cytoplasm resulting in DNA synthesis.
-First clinical trials are being prepared as of January 2021.